BOBO41/Dapper.Repository/README.md

 We've done this to make your small and repetitive tasks easier.

-Related table interrogation etc. will not be added.
+Relational table query(join, lazy loading) etc. will not be added.

-If we want our code to run fast, we have to work as much as possible and have to code our code
+If we want our code to run fast, we have to do our big business manually and consciously.

 # Usage
 ````